nuages-io/nuages-taskqueue/TaskQueue/README.md

 ````

 A service is provided to help you push such a message from your code.
-You need to use either ISQSQueueService or IASQQueueService.
+You need to use ISQSQueueService for that.

 ```csharp